Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!

 Even now, huge numbers of businesses remain totally closed and a lot will never reopen.
 The authorities still demand that we walk around with some type—any type—of facial covering.
 Sports teams play in empty stadiums (if they play at all).
 Kids suffer the effects of remote learning, which includes malnutrition, radically impaired education and a lack of social development.

-We now have numerous RNA vaccines in the works—at “warp speed”—that we are told will save the human race from a virus that poses virtually no threat to healthy people.
+We now have numerous RNA vaccines being injected into the public—made available at “warp speed”—that we are told will save the human race from a virus that poses virtually no threat to healthy people.
 Healthcare companies (like Pfizer) and tycoons (like Bill Gates) will stand to massively cash in on the endeavor.
 Will everyone be asked (forced) to get it?
 Looks possible.
 Either way, what health concerns will arise from this new and relatively unknown type of vaccine?
 What kind of precedent does all this set?

 Don’t worry about it.
 Don’t ask any questions.